-- 5.4.1 The Chief shall ensure the appropriate equipment, in accordance with the Ministry's designated equipment and facilities list, is used/available to Members who provide canine investigative tracking supports. - 5.4.2 The procedures referred to above shall be in accordance with Appendix A.
+5.4.1 The Chief shall ensure the appropriate equipment, in accordance with the subsection 7 (1) of Schedule 1 to the said O. Reg 392/23 and the Ministry's designated equipment and facilities list, is used/available to Members who provide canine investigative tracking supports.

-6. REPORT TO THE BOARD
+6 REPORT TO THE BOARD